Late 1950s - late 1980s

 Local organizations and individuals provided loans of £100,000 required as cash flow as grants were paid in retrospect, month by month, as the 3-year on-site contract commenced.

-Despite the limitations on volunteers during Covid 19 Interpretation on site was updated and additional panels installed below a new shelter canopy to increase the visitor experience.
+..........Despite the limitations on volunteers during the worldwide COVID-19 pandemic, we updated on-site interpretation facilities, installing additional interpretive panels below a new shelter canopy in order to enhance the visitor experience.

 A new path is planned in the woodland, and further trees will be planted.

 Although COVID-19 continued to restrict our operations, our volunteers were undaunted, and - respecting distance, and taking other precautions - continued to form highly effective work parties for maintenance sessions.